David May (computer scientist): Expert and advisory work

 May also acts as an expert witness in intellectual property litigation.

 May's law

 May's Law states, in reference to Moore's Law:

 Software efficiency halves every 18 months, compensating Moore's Law.

 Awards and honours

 Royal Fellowships

 May is a Fellow of The Royal Society, elected in 1991, for his contributions to computer architecture and parallel computing.

 He is also a Fellow of the Royal Academy of Engineering, elected in 2010.

 Prizes and honours

 May received an Honorary DSc from the University of Southampton in 1990.

 He was awarded the Clifford Paterson Medal and Prize of the Institute of Physics in 1992, for contributions to the application of physics in an industrial or commercial context.

+Personal life

+May is married with 3 sons and 5 grandchildren, his eldest being Luca Michelotti.